Fard-Faru/Fard-Faru/README.md

 👨‍💻 Software Engineer with professional experience leading teams to develop solutions

-🎓 Computer Science and Statiscs Major Student @ University Of Toronto - St. George
+🎓 Computer Science and Statistics Major Student @ University Of Toronto - St. George

 😀 I aspire to work in a passion driven team to develop solutions which will decorate everyday lives